 The Rainford Goby (Koumansetta Rainfordi) also known as Court Jester Goby or Old Glory is a saltwater fish with a green body and horizontal orange stripes running the entire length of the body.

-These types of gobies are native to the Indo Pacific Ocean and Western Pacific Ocean.
-They are usually found in waters at depths of from 2 to 30 meters.
+These types of gobies are native to the Indo-Pacific Ocean and Western Pacific Ocean.
+They are usually found in waters at depths from 2 to 30 meters.

 With the increasing popularity of this beautiful hobby, Rainford Gobies are now available in almost every aquarium shop.
 They are successfully bred in captivity and you shouldn’t have trouble finding them.